xing/calabash-launcher/README.md

 ## Using the Test Runner

 When opening Calabash Launcher the first time, it will ask you to give the path to the repository with your Calabash tests and (optionally) your Cucumber profile.
-After a restart you will be able to configure your testrun by choosing a simulator, language and cucumber tag you want to execute.
+After a restart of the Calabash Launcher, you will be able to configure your testrun by choosing a simulator, language and Cucumber tag you want to execute.

 ## Using the Element Inspector